Not sure if The Human Bean is right for you?

 Potential Mitigations

-- When evaluating any franchise, it is prudent to have your business advisor assess the franchisor's operating history and system maturity.
+- When evaluating any franchise, a business advisor can help you assess the franchisor's operating history and track record of success.

 Possible Fad Business